 Skip to main content

-To celebrate 200 years since our foundation in 1824, we are planning a programme of inspirational exhibitions and outreach around the country and around the world, under the banner NG200.
-This will also include the completion of an initial phase of works to our Trafalgar Square buildings in order to improve the ‘welcome’ we provide to our millions of visitors we receive each year.
+To celebrate 200 years since our foundation in 1824, we held a programme of inspirational exhibitions and outreach around the country and around the world, under the banner NG200.
+This included the completion of an initial phase of works to our Trafalgar Square buildings in order to improve the ‘welcome’ we provide to our millions of visitors we receive each year.

 A new welcome for a new chapter in our history

-Alongside this will also be a new Supporters’ House with dedicated spaces for Supporters and Members to meet, relax and get closer to the collection.
-We will also transform our Learning Centre, allowing us to be far more ambitious with our educational offer and become the nation’s art classroom.
+Alongside this there was also the opening of a new Supporters’ House with dedicated spaces for Supporters and Members to meet, relax and get closer to the collection.
+We also transformed the Roden Centre for Creative Learning, allowing us to be far more ambitious with our educational offer and become the nation’s art classroom.

 The architect-led design team

-A team led by Selldorf Architects has been selected to work on a suite of capital projects to mark our bicentenary, with an initial phase to be completed in 2024.
+A team led by Selldorf Architects was selected to work on a suite of capital projects to mark our bicentenary, with an initial phase completed in 2025.
 Selldorf Architects’ team also includes Purcell, Vogt Landscape, Arup, AEA Consulting, Pentagram, Kaizen and Kendrick Hobbs.

 The selection process was run under the Competitive Procedure with Negotiation, in accordance with UK procurement regulations, by Malcolm Reading Consultant.